MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/local-vagrant-ubuntu.md

     ![Screenshot of the az group create command](./07.png)

-* SSH the VM using the ```vagrant ssh``` command.
+* SSH to the VM using the ```vagrant ssh``` command.

     ![Screenshot of of SSH to the Vagrant machine](./08.png)

-* Run the same *azcmagent connect* command you've just commented out using your environment variables.
+* Run the same *azcmagent connect* command you commented out using your environment variables.

     ![Screenshot of the azcmagent connect](./09.png)

 ## Delete the deployment

 To delete the entire deployment, run the ```vagrant destroy -f``` command.
-The Vagrantfile includes a *before: destroy* Vagrant trigger which will run a script to delete the Azure resource group before destroying the actual VM.
-That way, you will be starting fresh next time.
+The Vagrantfile includes a *before: destroy* Vagrant trigger, which will run a script to delete the Azure resource group before destroying the actual VM.

 ![Screenshot of vagrant destroy being run](./10.png)